 According to the CDC:

-Obesity affects 20% of children and 42% of adults, putting them at risk of chronic diseases such as type 2 diabetes, heart disease, and some cancers.
+• Obesity affects 20% of children and 42% of adults, putting them at risk of chronic diseases such as type 2 diabetes, heart disease, and some cancers.

-38.4 million people have diabetes (11.6% of the US population), while 97.6 million people aged 18 years or older have prediabetes (38.0% of the adult US population).
+• 38.4 million people have diabetes (11.6% of the US population), while 97.6 million people aged 18 years or older have pre-diabetes (38.0% of the adult US population).

-Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
+• Heart disease is the leading cause of death in the United States.

-Preventable Disease Modifiable Risk Factors:
+Modifiable Risk Factors:

-• Poor nutrition
+• Poor nutrition (Diet)

-• Physical inactivity
+• Physical inactivity (Exercise)

 • Excessive alcohol use